Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Introduction

 \section{Introduction}

 Core-collapse supernovae are among the most energetic events in the universe, producing gravitational waves (GWs) from asymmetric mass motions and neutrino emissions during the explosion.
 These GW signals offer a unique opportunity to probe the physics of core-collapse supernovae and their outcome.
 It is challenging to detect GWs from core-collapse supernovae because of their typically low amplitudes and highly stochastic nature, which are difficult to isolate within the noisy data streams of GW detectors like the LIGO, Virgo, and KAGRA interferometers.
-As a result, traditional GW detection efforts for supernovae have relied on excess energy searches, which identify broad-band signals without specific waveform models, in contrast to the matched-filtering approach that has been successfully applied to binary coalescences (see for example \cite{KAGRA:2021vkt}).
-Matched filtering has traditionally not been used for core-collapse supernovae due to the irregular, noise-like quality of the signals.
-Supernova GWs lack the clean structure of binary mergers, instead displaying complex broad-band emission.
-Consequently, detection studies primarily rely on excess energy methods \citep{Arnaud_04,Ando_05,Yokozawa_15,Hayama_15,Gossan_16, Abbott_16,Srivastava_19,Abbott_20,Halim_21,Szczepanczyk_21, Abbott_21, Richardson_22,Afle_23,Szczepanczyk_23b,Bruel_23,Szczepanczyk_24,Gill_24}, Bayesian analysis and/or principle component analysis \citep{Summerscales_08,Powell_16,Powell_17,Powell_18,Roma_19,Afle_21,Powell_22,Raza_22}, and machine learning techniques \citep{Astone_18,Chan_20,Lopez_21,Mukherjee_21,Antelis_22,Mitra_23,Casallas-Lagos_23}.
+As a result, traditional GW detection efforts for supernovae have relied on excess energy searches, which identify broadband signals without specific waveform models, in contrast to the matched-filtering approach that has been successfully applied to binary coalescences (see for example \cite{KAGRA:2021vkt}).
+Matched filtering has traditionally not been used for core-collapse supernovae due to {the assumption that the irregular quality of the signals makes it difficult to construct sufficiently diverse template banks so that the original signal can be distinguished from detector noise.} Supernova GWs lack the clean structure of binary mergers, instead displaying complex broadband emission.
+Consequently, detection studies primarily rely on excess energy methods \citep{Arnaud_04,Ando_05,Yokozawa_15,Hayama_15,Gossan_16, Abbott_16,Srivastava_19,Abbott_20,Halim_21,Szczepanczyk_21, Abbott_21, Richardson_22,Afle_23,Szczepanczyk_23b,Bruel_23,Szczepanczyk_24,Gill_24}, Bayesian analysis and/or principal component analysis \citep{Summerscales_08,Powell_16,Powell_17,Powell_18,Roma_19,Afle_21,Powell_22,Raza_22}, and machine learning techniques \citep{Astone_18,Chan_20,Lopez_21,Mukherjee_21,Edwards_21,Antelis_22,Mitra_23,Casallas-Lagos_23,Abylkairov_24,Abylkairov_24,Eccleston_24,Nunes_24,Morales_25,Wang_26,Akhmetali_26,Sun_26}.